 - Informed consent for the donation of human embryos, gametes, or somatic cells from human subjects to UConn researchers;

 - Receiving and coding for human biological materials with personal donor identifiers;

 - Implanting stem cells into human subjects.

-Investigators who plan to use hESC lines that have not been pre-approved by the University of Connecticut SCRO Committee must provide documentation of their provenance and their ethical derivation.
+- Investigators who plan to use hESC/iPSC lines that have not been previously approved by the UConn SCRO Committee must provide documentation of their provenance and their ethical derivation.
 This documentation includes:

 - Evidence of IRB approval at the relevant institution

-- Documentation of the informed consent process in sufficient detail to allow for evaluation of conformity with State of Connecticut Regulations, National Academy of Science Guidelines, and standards of the University of Connecticut SCRO Committee and IRB.
+- Documentation of the informed consent process in sufficient detail to allow for evaluation of conformity with State of Connecticut Regulations, National Academy of Science Guidelines, and standards of the UConn SCRO Committee and IRB.